rpede/MobileProgramming24/_interactivity/photos.md

 Navigator is a child widget provided through MaterialApp's `build()` method.
 A widgets `BuildContext` can be used to find specific parent widget.
-Literally `Navigator.of(context)` finds an ancestor `State` object for the `Navigator`.
+Literally `Navigator.of(context)` finds a `State` object for the `Navigator` by looking up the tree.

-If you go to the definition of the `of` function you will see `context.findAncestorStateOfType<NavigatorState>()`.
+Try, go to the definition of the `of` function you will see `context.findAncestorStateOfType<NavigatorState>()`.

 NavigatorState maintains a stack of widgets.
-The top of the stack is the widget that MaterialApp shows.
+The top-most is the widget that MaterialApp shows.
-The use can pop widgets from the stack with the back-navigation button or gesture (depending on platform).
+The user can pop widgets from the stack with the back-navigation button or gesture (depending on platform).

-In our case we will replace the top-most widget in the navigation stack, instead of pushing a new widget to the stack for each navigation with the drawer.
+In our case we will replace the top-most widget in the navigation stack, instead of pushing a new widget to the stack for each.
-We can replace it with the `pushReplacement()` method.
+We can replace the top-most widget with the `pushReplacement()` method.

 Before we can use the drawer, it needs to be added to the Scaffold on each screen.